alekseynemiro/nemiro.data.dll/ReadMe.md

 And also implements an object-oriented data access (Object-Relational Mapping, ORM).
 And also implements caching data.

+To install Nemiro.Data.dll, run the following command in the Package Manager Console

+`PM> Install-Package Nemiro.Data.dll`

 SYSTEM REQUIREMENTS

 * Microsoft Windows XP, 7 or later with .NET Framework 4.0 or 4.5